pincher-chen/VSTH-Docking/README.md

 production version: http://172.16.23.111:8009/Myjob.html

 The original VSTH webser has included the workflow of molecule docking method.
 However, this workflow is preliminary and needs to be improved.
 The following points need to be completed.
 - 1. Allow users upload protein.
 The proteins in PDBbind refined-set are supportted in current version, which limits the versatility of VSTH web-server.
-It needs to check the format of protein files, some
+It needs to check the format of protein files, the preprocess like:
+     + assign bond orders
+     + add/remove origin hydrogens
+     + create zero-order bonds to metals
+     + create disulfide bonds
+     + delete waters
+     + fill in missing side chains
 - 2. Add the step of "setting target box size".

 ## To Do List.